criteo/vertica-hyperloglog/README.md

 An important observation made by Google in [6] is that the algorithm always overestimates the real cardinality for smaller sets.
 In our implementation we took into account the remedy suggested by Google, i.e. we composed raw HyperLogLog, BiasCorrection and LinearCounting together.
 To return an estimate we first calculate a raw HyperLogLog estimate and then apply the following logic (note: *m* means the number of buckets):

-1. If the raw estimate is between +Inf and 5m, we leave it as it.
+1. If the raw estimate is between $`+\infty`$ and *5m*, we leave it as it.
-2. If the raw estimate is below 5m, but above a certain threshold determined experimentally, we subtract a bias from the raw estimate.
+2. If the raw estimate is below *5m*, but above a certain threshold determined experimentally, we subtract a bias from the raw estimate.
 Below we describe in details how this is achieved step by step.
 3. Otherwise, we try to use LinearCounting if it's applicable.
 LinearCounting returns a valuable result when at least one of the original HLL buckets is empty.
 If it's not the case, our final result is a raw estimate shifted by bias.

 ### Hash function